-IELTS is an English test so obviously the most important first steps in preparing for IELTS is to improve your general English ability, all the four skills of Reading, Listening, Speaking and Writing.
-You can start by improving your general English using online tools and free websites to practice all these skills.
-On this page I have put together a list of recommended free websites for online study.
+IELTS is an English test so obviously the most important first steps in preparing for the IELTS exam is to improve your general English ability, all the four skills of Reading, Listening, Speaking and Writing.
+You can start by improving your general English using online tools, News websites, podcasts and free grammar and vocabulary practice websites.
+On this page, I have put together a list of recommended free websites for online English study.

-Most people who study IELTS spend too much time just doing practice tests and they get bored by these very quickly.
-The best way to improve your general English ability is to be exposed to real world English like you would read in newspapers, magazines , books , Podcasts, conversations, listening to the news or even watching your favourite YouTube videos.
-By doing this you can pick up on phrasal verbs , collocations, fixed expressions, idioms and common topics that you may see in the IELTS exam.
-This method really expands your vocabulary naturally rather than only relying on IELTS test materials .
+Most people who study IELTS spend too much time just doing practice tests over and over and they get bored by these very quickly.
+The best way to improve your general English ability is to be exposed to real-world English like you would read in newspapers, magazines, books, Podcasts, conversations, listening to the news or even watching your favourite YouTube videos.

-I recommend your English studies be about 40% IELTS practice tests and 60% real world English from the media , books (read a lot), news websites, TV , conversation practice, vocabulary building exercises and so on.
+I recommend your English studies be about 40% IELTS practice tests and 60% real-world English from the media, books (read a lot), news websites, TV, conversation practice, vocabulary building exercises and so on.
 Find news stories to read about connected to common IELTS topics such as the environment, crime, society, health, technology and so on.

 Here are some websites that will help you to improve your General English ability before taking the IELTS test.

 I recommend listening to TED Talks, News topics, Podcasts or Online English lessons.
 Here are some very useful websites.

 Very good lesson here on how to understand native speakers..click here to see the video